Blog Details Shape

 Cons:

-• Requires knowledge of the specific functionalities and data formats of each integrated API.
+• It requires knowledge of the specific functionalities and data formats of each integrated API.

 • May not be able to fully replicate real-world network conditions and API behavior.